Fractional Covers of Hypergraphs with Bounded Multi-Intersection: Bounding the Support of Fractional Edge Covers

 Now that we know that each individual step on our path to a perfect pair increases the size only in a bounded fashion, we need to establish that the number of steps is also bounded by a function of $c$, $d$, and $k$.
-The following auxiliary theorem states that such a bound exists.
-A full proof of Theorem~\ref{seqsize} is available in the appendix. \begin{definition} A sequence of $({\bf S_1},U_1), \dots, ({\bf S_q}, U_q)$ is a \emph{sequence of transformations} if for each $i \in [q-1]$ the following two statements hold \begin{enumerate} \item $({\bf S_i},U_i)$ is not a perfect pair. \item $({\bf S_{i+1}},U_{i+1})$ is a transformation of $({\bf S_i},U_i)$. \end{enumerate} \end{definition}
+The following auxiliary theorem states that such a bound exists. \begin{definition} A sequence of $({\bf S_1},U_1), \dots, ({\bf S_q}, U_q)$ is a \emph{sequence of transformations} if for each $i \in [q-1]$ the following two statements hold \begin{enumerate} \item $({\bf S_i},U_i)$ is not a perfect pair. \item $({\bf S_{i+1}},U_{i+1})$ is a transformation of $({\bf S_i},U_i)$ as in Lemma~\ref{boundtransf}. \end{enumerate} \end{definition}